moznion/Test--LocalFunctions/README.md

 # VERSION

-This document describes Test::LocalFunctions version 0.06
+This document describes Test::LocalFunctions version 0.07

 # SYNOPSIS

+    # check modules that are listed in MANIFEST
     use Test::LocalFunctions;

-    # check modules that are listed in MANIFEST
+    use Test::More;

     all_local_functions_ok();
+    done_testing;

     # you can also specify individual file
+    use Test::LocalFunctions;
+    use Test::More;

     local_functions_ok('/path/to/your/module_or_script');
+    done_testing;